A Night at the Opera (film): Plot

 Later, Lassparri spots the three stowaways among the Italian immigrants on the ship, and they are caught and thrown into the brig.
-They escape with Driftwood's help and are able to sneak into the country by assuming the identities of three famous bearded aviators, who are traveling aboard the ship.
+They escape with Driftwood's help and are able to sneak into the country by posing as three famous bearded aviators, who are traveling aboard the ship.
 During a hero's welcome in New York, the stowaways are exposed as frauds and they flee, hiding out in Driftwood's hotel room while pursued by police sergeant Henderson.

-Meanwhile, Rosa and Ricardo are reunited after he climbs in the window of her hotel room.
-Lassparri appears and after a physical altercation with Ricardo, both Rosa and Driftwood are fired from the opera company by Gottlieb.
-The boys decide to seek revenge by sabotaging the opening night performance of Il trovatore with various antics, climaxing with the abduction of Lassparri from the stage, which forces Gottlieb to substitute Ricardo and Rosa in his place.
+Meanwhile, Rosa and Ricardo are reunited when he climbs through the window of her hotel room.
+Lassparri appears, and after a physical altercation with Ricardo, both Rosa and Driftwood are fired from the opera company by Gottlieb.
+Driftwood, Fiorello, and Tomasso decide to seek revenge by sabotaging the opera company's opening night performance of Il trovatore with various antics, climaxing with the abduction of Lassparri from the stage, forcing Gottlieb to substitute Ricardo in his place.
+Ricardo accepts on the condition Rosa substitutes for the female lead as well.
 Mrs. Claypool and the audience clearly prefer Ricardo over Lassparri, and the latter is booed and hit with an apple after he is untied and attempts to return to the stage.
-The film ends with Driftwood and Fiorello negotiating another contract, as Rosa and Ricardo sing an encore.
+The film ends with Driftwood and Fiorello negotiating another contract as Rosa and Ricardo sing an encore.